The Nature, Purpose and Scope of an Audit and Review

 Auditing is an independent examination.
 The word “audit” comes from the Latin word audire which means “to hear.”
 In the Middle Ages, accounts or revenue and expenditure were “heard” by the auditor.

 Statutory audits (i.e. those carried out in accordance with statutory provisions) became mandatory for companies in 1900.
-At that time the purpose of an audit was to detect fraud, technical errors, and errors of principle.
-However, case law recognizes that it is unreasonable to expect auditors to detect all aspects of fraud, even if they exercise reasonable skill and care, so this is not now a primary purpose.
-Over the last 20 years or so, the auditing profession has sought to broaden its role (e.g. with value for money, operational audits, etc.)
+At that time the purpose of an audit was to detect fraud, technical errors and errors of principle.
+However, case law recognizes that it is unreasonable to expect auditors to detect all aspects of fraud, even if they exercise reasonable skill and care, so this is not a primary purpose today.
+Over the last 20 years or so, the auditing profession has sought to broaden its role (e.g. with value for money, operational audits, etc.).